2 min read

 While every organization should have network security already in place, the reality is that many don’t.
 There are a ton of reasons why (cost concerns, lack of time, lack of resources, etc.), but those reasons aren't going to stop a cyber attack.
 Hackers don’t care that you didn’t have time to protect your systems, they just want money and to wreak havoc.

-When you have IT security in place, including firewall protection, malware software, strong passwords and a company-wide IT security policy, you put your business and all your employees in a much better place.
+When you have IT security in place, including firewall protection, malware software, strong passwords, and a company-wide IT security policy, you put your business and all your employees in a much better place.
 All of this should be in place for both on-site employees and remote workers.
 With the shift to a work-from-home model likely to continue, having reliable IT security in place is more important than ever before.

 On top of that, you should have secure backups in place.
 Investing in cloud storage is a great way to go.
 That way, if anything happens on-site or to your primary data storage, you have backups you can rely on to restore lost or inaccessible data.
 Plus, having a solid cloud storage option gives remote employees ready access to any data they might need while at home or on the go.